-I am an environmental soil scientist, passionate about Antarctica, a teacher, a scuba-diver who loves the outdoors.
+I am an environmental soil scientist, passionate about conserving and effectively managing New Zealand’s soil resources, my second home is Antarctica, I am a teacher, and a scuba-diver who loves the outdoors.

-I am an early-career environmental soil scientist whose main research focus is understanding the impacts of human activities on Antarctic terrestrial environments.
+I am an environmental soil scientist whose main research focus is understanding the impacts of human activities on terrestrial environments.
 I have conducted research in Alaska, the Tibetan Plateau, Vanuatu, PNG, and the Chatham Islands.
-I’ve been privileged to have had eight trips to Antarctica: including two for my PhD on human impacts on the soil environment, one to the Antarctic Peninsula as a field assistant with the Spanish Antarctic Programme, two downloading a network of soil climate stations, and my first trip, to run a marathon on the continent.
+I’ve been privileged to have had 11 trips to Antarctica: including two for my PhD on human impacts on the soil environment, one to the Antarctic Peninsula as a field assistant with the Spanish Antarctic Programme, trips downloading a network of soil climate stations, and my first trip, to run a marathon on the continent.

 I am involved in a multidisciplinary project characterising the environment around Scott Base, Antarctica, as a baseline against which any environmental effects of base redevelopment can be measured.